Building a new house in France: advice from an Architect

 french architectureFrançois Brunner & Olga Sanina [Photo courtesy of La Depeche Credit: DDM-MICHEL VIALA]

-A new build property - even if built by a Developer or Constructor - enables you to get a house built in France to your exact requirements, with furnishings tailored to your needs and the layout adapted to your lifestyle.
+A new build property enables you to get a house built in France to your exact requirements, with furnishings tailored to your needs and the layout adapted to your lifestyle.

 Even though land prices have increased in France (especially here in the Languedoc region) prices for building plots in France are still cheaper than other European countries.
 But there are some considerations you need to be aware of.